peterzimon/docs-api/handlebars-themes/subscribers.md

 ---
 title: "Subscribers"
 date: "2018-10-01"
-meta_title: "Content"
+meta_title: "Subscribers"
-meta_description: "The page context is used in Ghost themes to render pages in a publication.
-Learn more about contexts and building custom theme!"
+meta_description: "Collect subscriber emails from your Ghost publication with this neat feature and some additional helpers in your theme!"
 keywords:
-    - api
+    - subscribers
     - handlebars
     - themes
     - helpers